GeorgeBin/AZLibrary/README_eng.md

 # AZLibrary

-Download Z-Library by Pirate Library Mirror And Rename.
+Download Books Use [Anna’s Archive](https://annas-archive.li/) And Rename.
+Include Pirate Library Mirror and so on.